CarMax Inc. (KMX) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 17.19 million shares valued at $1.62 billion.
 The investor’s holdings represent 10.58% of the KMX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 10.41 million shares valued at $983.77 million to account for 6.41% of the shares outstanding.
 The other top investors are Principal Financial Group, Inc. which holds 9.54 million shares representing 5.87% and valued at over $901.55 million, while Primecap Management Company holds 5.28% of the shares totaling 8.58 million with a market value of $810.68 million.

-CarMax Inc. (NYSE: KMX) is 43.80% higher on its value in year-to-date trading and has touched a low of $47.06 and a high of $136.45 in the current 52-week trading range.
+CarMax Inc. (NYSE: KMX) is 30.54% higher on its value in year-to-date trading and has touched a low of $47.06 and a high of $136.54 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KMX stock was last observed hovering at around $134.57 in the last trading session, with the day’s gains setting it 1.26% off its average median price target of $140.00 for the next 12 months.
-It is also 17.68% off the consensus price target high of $165.00 offered by 15 analysts, but current levels are -74.14% lower than the price target low of $78.00 for the same period.
+The KMX stock was last observed hovering at around $132.66 in the last trading session, with the day’s loss setting it -9.35% off its average median price target of $140.00 for the next 12 months.
+It is also 20.45% off the consensus price target high of $155.00 offered by 15 analysts, but current levels are -58.09% lower than the price target low of $78.00 for the same period.

-The stock witnessed a 11.90% loss in the last 1 month and extending the period to 3 months gives it a 49.26%, and is 3.67% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.78% over the week and 2.93% over the month.
+The stock witnessed a 1.24% loss in the last 1 month and extending the period to 3 months gives it a 30.32%, and is -5.58% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.80% over the week and 3.07% over the month.

 CarMax Inc. (KMX) Analyst Forecasts